Gorilla Trekking Rules and Regulations

-For those are planning to do a gorilla tracking safari in Uganda, the following Gorilla Trekking Rules and Regulations would apply (as set out in the printed leaflet by the Uganda Wildlife Authority ‘Gorilla Rules’).
+For those are planning to do a gorilla tracking safari in Uganda, (READ ABOUT DISCOUNTED GORILLA PERMITS AT $400)the following Gorilla Trekking Rules and Regulations would apply (as set out in the printed leaflet by the Uganda Wildlife Authority ‘Gorilla Rules’).

 Before departing on your gorilla tracking: